atomatiq/SchemaMigrations/Readme.md

 Then build a project and add new migration.

-Go to your Database project folder in terminal and run the same command:
+Go to your **Database** project folder in the terminal and run the same command:
 ```powershell
 AddSchemaMigration SecondMigration ${PWD}
 ```